 Getting into the nitty gritty; exercise balances levels of serotonin, norepinephrine, and dopamine which are important neurotransmitters that traffic in thoughts and emotions.
-Serotonin influences mood, impulsivity, anger, and aggressiveness.
-Norepinephrine amplifies signals that influence attention, perception, motivation, and arousal.
-Dopamine improves mood and feelings of wellbeing.

 While aerobic exercise elevates neurotransmitters and creates new blood vessels that pipe in growth factors and spawns new cells, complex activities put all that material to use by strengthening and expanding networks.

 The more complex the movements, the more complex the synaptic connections.
-Learning difficult movements or carrying out exercise that require high levels of coordination, such as learning a choreographed dance, will further improve the quality and speed of the signals and as a result will improve brain plasticity.
+Learning difficult movements or carrying out exercise that requires high levels of coordination, such as learning a choreographed dance, will further improve the quality and speed of the signals and as a result will improve brain plasticity.

-Everything we do, think and feel is governed by how our brain cells, or neurons connect to one another.
+Everything we do, think and feel is governed by how our brain cells, or neurons, connect to one another.
 The brain has the capacity to regenerate and grow throughout the entire human lifespan, and exercise is conceivably the most compelling way to ensure your brain’s continued growth and rejuvenation.